ChuuniMage/krzysztophor/importsSection.md

 } from "./botCommands/botCommands";
 ```

-So what this shows is
-1. Extraneous imports are cleaned up
-2. The dependencies for the imports have been
+1. Dependencies for lower level components have been abstracted, and extraneous imports have been removed
-1. The fs dependency is isolated to the chanUtils.ts file, rather than being required for the index.ts file.
+2. The fs dependency is isolated to the chanUtils.ts file, rather than being required for the index.ts file.
-2. Every command (except for Help) is abstracted into the
+3. Every command (except for Help) is abstracted into the botCommands.ts file

+This change in dependency structure naturally requires an update in folder structure to accomodate.

 The old folder structure is